josh548/squirrel-csharp/docs/language-reference.md

 (lambda {x y} {div (add x y) 2})
 ```

-Lambda functions are invoked like operators: as the first element of an
+Lambda functions are invoked like builtin functions: as the first element of an
-s-expression followed by the arguments.
+s-expression followed by any arguments.

 ```
 ((lambda {x} {mul x x}) 5) [ -> 25 ]